-- illness or injury that is, illness or physical injuries suffered directly by the student which allegedly affected the student's performance in an assessment task (e.g. influenza, an asthma attack, a cut hand) - misadventure that is, any other event beyond the student's control which allegedly affected the student's performance in an assessment task (e.g. death of a friend or family member, involvement in a traffic accident, isolation caused by a flood) NB.
-The NESA Illness/Misadventure process is to be used for HSC examinations
+- illness or injury that is, illness or physical injuries suffered directly by the student which allegedly affected the student's performance in an assessment task (e.g. influenza, an asthma attack, a cut hand) - misadventure that is, any other event beyond the student's control which allegedly affected the student's performance in an assessment task (e.g. death of a friend or family member, involvement in a traffic accident, isolation caused by a flood) NB: The NESA Illness/Misadventure process is to be used for HSC examinations

-Please complete this form and return to the head teacher of the subject
+Please complete this form and return to the head teacher of the subject.

--

-Student name: Year group:

-Subject: Cla Class teacher:

-Type of task: He ad teacher:

-Date of task: Appeal applications for a Share d Curriculum subject m nust be returned to

-Nature of application (please circle): the head teacher at the campus -

-Extension- late assessment Absence e from assessment task Special consideration

-Basis of appeal (please circle): Illness Misadventu re

-Reasons for this application including t he date, time and duration of illness or n nisadventure.

-(continue on separate sheet as require d, including a all supporting documentation n)

-In the event of making an appeal application for multiple assessme ent tasks, please include details of all t asks in the same time period.
-Return this

-form and all documentation and/or medical certif ficate to your home e campus deputy principal who will liais e with any host campu s where applicable

-Dat te: Date e:

-Student signature Parent signature

-Head teacher comment and recor mmendation :

-Head teache ar signature Date:

-• Date.

-Principal's determination:

-Principal sig nature Date:

-Appeal Upheld Appea al Declined

-Outcome discussed with student Signed: Date e:

-Outcome recorded in Sentral - o:

-· •
+Student name: Year group: Subject: Class teacher: Type of task: Head teacher: Date of task: Appeal applications for a Shared the Head teacher at the campus d Curriculum subject must be returned to where the subject is delivered.
+Cracial consideration ce from assessment task Special consideration Basis of appeal ( please circle ): Illness Reasons for this application including the date, t Misadventure (continue on separate sheet as required, includin In the event of making an appeal application for multiple asse form and all documentation and/or medical certificate to your h essment tasks, please include details of all ta isks in the same time period.
+Return this Date: Student Signature Parent Signature Date: Head teacher comment and recommendat tion: Principal's determination: Head teache r signature Date: Appeal Upheld Appeal Decline Principal signed nature Date: 1: Date: 0 l: